genomearchitect/genomearchitect.github.io/old-apollo/index.md

 Please be aware that we are no longer developing this software, and support for its use has been discontinued.

-All the functionality you came to expect from the desktop version of Apollo and new annotation functions are now available on Web Apollo.
+All the functionality you came to expect from the desktop version of Apollo and new annotation functions are now available on Apollo.
 Give it a try at our [Public Demo](../public-demo/index.md), built with the genome of the honey bee (<i>Apis mellifera</i>).

 ---